 Neurologic Oncology Disease Management Group Research

-At Perlmutter Cancer Center, the Neurologic Oncology Disease Management Group (DMG) comprises experts from our Brain Tumor Center, a world-class site for brain tumor neurosurgery and radiation oncology and a world leader in clinical, translational, and laboratory research in glioblastoma.
+At Perlmutter Cancer Center, the Neurologic Oncology Disease Management Group (DMG) comprises experts from our Brain and Spine Tumor Center, a world-class site for brain tumor neurosurgery and radiation oncology and a world leader in clinical, translational, and laboratory research in glioblastoma.
 We provide multidisciplinary, evidence-driven care for our patients based on the accurate molecular diagnosis of each brain tumor.
 This helps drive our clinical decisions, allowing us to determine therapeutic strategies and appropriate clinical trials.

 Our neuro-oncologists, neurosurgeons, pediatric medical oncologists, radiation oncologists, neuropathologists, molecular pathologists, and neuroradiologists collaborate to focus on adult and pediatric benign and malignant brain tumors, including glioblastoma, malignant glioma, low-grade glioma, meningioma, acoustic neuroma, medulloblastoma, and central nervous system (CNS) lymphoma.
 We also treat spinal cord tumors, metastatic brain tumors, and neurofibromatosis, including NF1 and NF2 syndrome.